DNNCommunity/DNNDocs/content/designers/creating-themes/create-container/index.md

 # Create a Container

-A container is similar to a layout template, except a container's scope is a single pane, whereas a layout template's scope is the entire page.
-A container is associated with a module, which can generate dynamic content or perform other functionality.
+A **container** is similar to a layout template, except a container's scope is a single pane, whereas a layout template's scope is the entire page.
+A container is associated with a **module**, which can generate dynamic content or perform other functionality.

 Containers allow designers to seamlessly integrate modules from many different developers into a cohesive website design.
 Containers can also include visual elements that allow website users to interact with the module.